Café & community hub Churchill Gardens

 The café is adjacent to the children’s play area, and the communal garden set up by Boscombe-based charity Grounded Community.

-The aim of the Aspire programme has been to help long-term unemployed people boost their self-esteem & wellbeing by supporting them towards employability and healthier, more active lifestyles.
-Until April 2023 the new hub was home to a cookery club & a range of taster activities (including performing arts, gardening, dance, yoga, meditation & boxercise classes) delivered by The Aspire Project Boscombe.
-Although the Aspire Project at Boscombe came to an end on 31st March, the team are working with the providers who ran the activity sessions to work together to continue that provision until a new tenant can be found for the community café.
+The aim of the ASPIRE programme has been to help long-term unemployed people boost their self-esteem & wellbeing by supporting them towards employability and healthier, more active lifestyles.
+Until April 2023 the new hub was home to a cookery club & a range of taster activities (including performing arts, gardening, dance, yoga, meditation & boxercise classes) delivered by the ASPIRE Project with local activity providers including Vita Nova, Bournemouth Wellbeing Experience, Grounded Community, Bournemouth Churches Housing Association, The Friendly Food Club, Qigong, FFAB Art Group and community choir Boscombe Sing.

 Hub project details